Gold Medal Award winner

 Publisher: Arthur Publishing House

-Accompanying teaching notes are available on request.
+Accompanying teacher's notes are available on purchase.